Australia–United Kingdom relations: Diplomacy

 The contemporary political relationship between London and Canberra is underpinned by a robust bilateral dialogue at head-of-government, ministerial and senior officials level.
 As Commonwealth realms, the two countries share a monarch, King Charles III, and are both active members within the Commonwealth of Nations.
 In 2006, British Prime Minister Tony Blair became the first British head of government to address the Australian Parliament.

-Australia maintains a High Commission in London.
-The United Kingdom, in turn, maintains a High Commission in Canberra.

 In September 2012, the UK and Canada signed a Memorandum of Understanding on diplomatic cooperation, with the intention of extending the scheme to include Australia and New Zealand.

 After the UK voted to leave the European Union in June 2016, Australian Prime Minister Malcolm Turnbull phoned British Prime Minister Theresa May to float the idea of a free trade agreement between the two nations post-Brexit.
 Australia was one of the first nations to publicly express interest in such an agreement after the vote.
 The Australian Prime Minister has also suggested that an immigration and commercial accords could be negotiated with the two nations and New Zealand.
 Proposed closer ties and preferential visa access between Australia, the United Kingdom, New Zealand and Canada named CANZUK has been argued for by numerous individuals in both countries for several years.